 The rider shall operate the sidecar outfit with motorcycle type handlebars from a position which places his centerline between the front and rear drive treads.
-The rider shall be able to exit the outfit without restriction, unless in compliance with enclosed streamliner rules.
+The rider must be visible from the hips to the shoulders from the side view and be able to exit the outfit without restriction, unless in compliance with enclosed streamliner rules.